 6320 ADVANCED PATHOPHYSIOLOGY This course builds on baccalaureate pathophysiology knowledge.
 Biomedical sciences are used to understand the etiology, pathogenesis, and functional consequences of various disease states and health-related conditions.
 Emphasis is placed on alterations in the structure and function of the body due to illness, injury, aging, or malfunction.
 The special populations of pregnant and breast-feeding women, children, and older adults are addressed.
 Prerequisite: Admission to the MSN program.
 Fall.

 6322 EPIDEMIOLOGY FOR ADVANCED NURSING PRACTICE This course introduces the basic principles and methods of epidemiology, with an emphasis on critical thinking, analytic skills, and application to clinical practice and research.
 Emphasis is placed on the principles and methods of epidemiologic investigation, appropriate summaries and displays of data, and the use of classical statistical approaches to describe the health of populations.
 Spring.

 6325 ADVANCED PHARMACOLOGY This course builds on baccalaureate pharmacologic knowledge.
 Biomedical sciences are used to understand the impact of pharmacologic agents on the body.
-Emphasis is on the selection, application, and sequelae of pharmacologic agents for health-related conditions.
+Emphasis is on the selection, application, and sequelae of pharmacologic agents for health promotion and treatment of health-related conditions.
 The special populations of pregnant and breast-feeding women, children, and older adults are addressed.
 Prerequisite: Admission to the MSN program.
 Spring.

 6327 HEALTHCARE QUALITY AND LEADERSHIP This course explores and applies concepts related to healthcare quality and improvement.
 Content will also include organization and systems leadership principles necessary to assure quality and safety of patient care.
 Offered annually.